CognitiveProgrammer/ReactJS-Basics/Components/Readme.md

 ## 1.9 - Summary

 _Components are basic building blocks of ReactJS applications.
-Components can be nested to create parent child relationship or can be clubbed inside <div> within the render function._
+Components can be nested to create parent child relationship or can be clubbed inside 'div' within the render function._